Smile! Coo! Chase! Share! Laugh!

-Think back to your first day of school or that time you went to a party when you didn’t know anyone.
-Remembering that feeling of, “Where do I go?
+Think back to your first day of school or that time you went to a party when you didn’t know anyone—remembering that feeling of, “Where do I go?
 What should I do now?
-Oh, where is someone that I know that I can cling to for a bit!”
+Oh, where is someone I know that I can cling to for a bit!”

-The first time I meet a new child I try to be really conscious of that child’s body language.
-If they are coming in for a hug I’m open-armed.
-If they are in someone’s arms with shyly smiling, I’ll make eye contact and smile back until they giggle.
+The first time I meet a new child, I try to be really conscious of that child’s body language.
+If they are coming in for a hug, I’m open-armed.
+If they are in someone’s arms, shyly smiling, I’ll make eye contact and smile back until they giggle.